 Izabella Scorupco was born in Bialystock, Poland, on June 4, 1971.
 She can speak four different languages and is mainly known as a singer in Europe (she even had a 1991 hit with an old disco classic by Shirley & Co: Shame Shame Shame).
 She was excellent as Natalya Simanova, mixing smarts and beauty to create a modern and dynamic Bond heroine.
 After a six-year hiatus, the series was in need of a positive restart and the leading lady delivered the goods alongside a new Bond.
 7/10.

 Here, she plays Doctor Christmas Jones, another completely ridiculous moniker typical of the Bond World.
 Doctor?
 She who looks to be around 17?
 Still, I was more fascinated with surprise bad girl Sophie Marceau and can only give Denise 4/10.
-She has been married to Charlie Sheen since June 2002, and has made more a career in fighting this ex-hubby than any movie work.
-Denise found time to appear in the 2004 Playboy Christmas issue.
+She has been married to Charlie Sheen since June 2002, and can be complimented to have been a calming influence on this former Hollywood bad boy.
+They are expecting their second child in 2005, but Denise found time to appear in the 2004 Playboy Christmas issue.

-I was so sick of always hearing that her introduction on the beach in the picture was an homage to Ursula Andress, as the series was celebrating its 40th anniversary...
+Halle Berry is the last Bond Girl to date.
+I was so sick of always hearing that her introduction on the beach in the picture was an homage to Ursula Andress, as the series was celebrating its 40th anniversary.
 Yes, it was true, but did everyone had to ramble on and on about that same fact?
-Born in Cleveland, Ohio, on August 14, 1966, Halle was informed that she was in nomination for an Oscar for Monster's Ball while shooting Die Another Day (and she won).
+Born in Cleveland, Ohio, on August 14, 1966, Halle was informed that she was in nomination for an Oscar for MONSTER’S BALL while shooting DIE ANOTHER DAY (and she won).
 Jinx is a fun character, who at some point was supposed to enjoy her own movie franchise.
 Halle suffered some odd incidents during the shooting and we invite you to consult her own Cult Sirens bio page to find out more biographical details.

 In conclusion, only Ursula Andress (who opened the way to a long series) and Diana Rigg (with a well-crafted character) emerge as our winners, with a perfect and near perfect note.
 Lois Chiles is our unhappy loser with dismaying 3/10.
 Evidently, the majority of these roles were not written with great substance and we can’t all blame it on the actresses, even with the varying degrees of talent involved.
 The great majority can only be proud of their participation.